 Kubernetes Security and the Principle of Least Privilege

 What's the principle of least privilege?
 In a nutshell, the principle of least privilege means ensuring that only the correct entities have certain permissions, and that unused permissions are not granted.
 Applied to your Kubernetes cluster, it means that each pod should only have the access it needs to perform its own function.

 Once you begin adding third-party pods to your cluster, you should be very worried about their access to your AWS account.
 Should your fluentd pods be able to delete items in S3?
 Is Grafana really supposed to have access to your data in DynamoDB?
 These examples perfectly illustrate the principle of least privilege.

 The ease with which we can run things in Kubernetes highlights this issue further.
 A one-line kubectl command can install very complex systems in your cluster that are capable of anything.
 Deploying your developer’s code is only too easy with the advent of Docker, and we all know that our devs make mistakes.
 By restricting every pod’s AWS access, you can sleep easier knowing that a random container can’t delete your entire database without your permission.

 In addition to violating the principle of least privilege, using the node IAM role to manage your pod permissions makes it nearly impossible to audit which containers have access to your AWS resources.
 Using the node role is a bad security practice when configuring IAM access for Kubernetes pods because (1) it violates the principle of least privilege and (2) it is not auditable.

 Unmanageable IAM policy

-Using IAM Users
+Using IAM Users for Kubernetes Security

 Use Kubernetes secrets to store the credentials and then inject them into the environment variables.
 Using a secret will get the credentials out of your config files, but secrets are really just base64 encoded.
 It is easy enough to accidentally give access to read your secrets to random pods, even with RBAC enabled.